katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 g_baypass -npop 3 -gfile ./starling_3populations_baypass.txt -outprefix starling_3populations_baypass -nthreads 4
 ```

+> :beginner: **Trying to run Bayescan and Baypass on WGS data?**
+>
+> These programs take a while to run, and in order to do analysis on millions of SNPs the best approach is to break your dataset down into many smaller ones, then combine the results.
+The authors of Baypass demonstrate such an approach in their paper on [The Genomic Basis of Color Pattern Polymorphism in the Harlequin Ladybird](https://www.sciencedirect.com/science/article/pii/S0960982218310686).

+The posterior mean XtX statistic column (M_XtX) in the 'pi_xtx.out' file contains a metric that captures the level of genetic differentiation for each loci.
+Newer versions of Baypass (v2.41 onwards) also output p-values that can be used as a way of determining XtX outliers (and can be multiple test corrected like what we did for PCAdapt).
+However, another way of personalising your threshold above which you will consider SNPs an outlier is to find a threshold based on neutral genetic patterns specific to your data set.
+For this we use the population structure covariance matrix (omega) produced by the first Baypass run, and we simulate a neutral SNP dataset for your population's set of parameters.
+We then calculate a percentile threshold based on this neutral data, and apply it back to our real data.

-Run in R to make the anapod data.
+For this, we move to R to make the simulated data using some of the Baypass utilities.
 First, let us quickly download the utilities we need.

 ```
 cd $DIR/programs
 git clone https://github.com/andbeck/BayPass.git
 ```
-Now let us generate some simulated data based on the parameters calculated from our genetic data.
+Now let us generate some simulated data based on the population structure covariance matrix (omega) parameters calculated from our genetic data.

 ```
 R